 Visitors must wear safety glasses while work is underway in the laboratory.
-Visitors closely observing or participating in processes must wear all required PPE for the process.
+Visitors closely

 6.4.3.2.
 Safety Goggles

 Safety goggles must be worn when handling liquid hazardous materials with a reasonable potential for splash/spatter, injurious materials, or concentrated corrosives.
 Goggles fit tightly to the face minimizing liquid and vapor contacting the eye area.
 Vented and non-vented models are available.
 Vented goggles have some slits/holes, which reduce fogging but increases contact potential.
 Vented goggles may have direct or indirect venting.
 Direct venting models may be used for flying particulates, but are not recommended for chemical protection.
 Non-vented goggles fog easier but provide greater protection.
 An anti-fog coating is an important feature.
 Most prescription glasses fit under standard safety goggles.